 The Role of Libraries in National Broadband Plans and Policies

-The draft report will be discussed at a DC-PAL session at the Internet Governance Forum 2019.
-We welcome your views and comments on the working document – and if you would like to tell us about the role of libraries in broadband policies and plans in your country, don’t hesitate to get in touch!
+The two-part report was presented and discussed at DC-PAL sessions at the Internet Governance Forum 2019 and 2020, and finalised ahead of the 2021 IGF.
+You can access the report below – and if you would like to share your insights on the ways libraries are engaged in broadband policies and plans in your country, don’t hesitate to get in touch!